 You may have passed through Fort Lauderdale on your way to catch a cruise, flown in to FLL as a cheaper alternative to Miami’s sprawling airport, or even spent a few days here in your younger years on spring break.
-And while Fort Lauderdale is admittedly a great jumping off point for other adventures, there’s plenty here that calls for a full week of exploration—or more (because there really is no limit to how many beach days are enough beach days).
-If it’s been a while, or if you’ve never visited, these are some of the top experiences you will not want to miss in the canal-lined South Florida city dubbed the Venice of America.
+And while the Greater Fort Lauderdale area is admittedly a great jumping off point for other adventures, there’s plenty here that calls for a full week of exploration—or more (because there really is no limit to how many beach days are enough beach days).
+If it’s been a while, or if you’ve never visited, these are some of the top experiences you will not want to miss in the canal-lined South Florida city dubbed the Venice of America, and its neighboring towns.

 A close-up peek into celebrities’ backyards